 Press Stop to stop the alarm.
-If you let the phone continue to alarm for a minute or press Snooze, the alarm stops for about ten minutes and then resumes.
+If you let the phone continue to sound the alarm for a minute or press Snooze, the alarm stops for about ten minutes and then resumes.

 If the alarm time is reached while the phone is switched off, the phone switches itself on and starts sounding the alarm tone.
 If you press Stop, the phone asks whether you want to activate the phone for calls, Switch the phone on?.
 Press No to switch off the phone or Yes to make and receive calls.

-Note: Do not press Yes when wireless phone use is prohibited or when it may cause interference or danger.
+Do not press Yes when wireless phone use may cause interference or danger.

-Radio (Menu 6)
+■ Music (Menu 6)